iambhagat92/calcuforme/VERCEL_DEPLOYMENT.md

-# 🚀 Deploy CalcuForMe to Vercel
+# 🚀 Deploy Calculate For Me to Vercel

 ## ✅ Quick Deployment Steps